 Accidents happen every day.
 However, when these accidents result in devastating injuries and life-long debilitating pain because of another person’s wrongful actions, the situation can often become unbearable.
 Additionally, oftentimes, the amount of time you have to file a legal claim to collect compensation for these injuries is limited.
-Learn all the ins and outs about suing in Texas.
+Learn more about suing in Texas below.

 Navigating these situations can be tricky and confusing.
 We know that here at Thompson Law.
 With our expertise in helping clients win more than $1.8 billion on their cases, we want to help you better understand the timeline of suing someone in Texas.

 The statute of limitations is a law that dictates the maximum amount of time you have to start legal proceedings from the date of an alleged offense.
 If you do not file your claim within this allotted time, you may be barred from obtaining compensation for your injuries.
 Additionally, two other essential takeaways from the statute of limitations law include:

 In Texas, the statute of limitations depends on the type of accident or incident you were involved in.
 Consider the following offenses, and how long you can wait before suing in Texas:

 One-Year Statute of Limitations

 Two-Year Statute of Limitations

 In general, the two-year statute of limitations is the norm for those torts that involve some sort of trespass to personal property, the body, or even land.
-Typically, the claims subject to the two-year statute of limitations include:
+Typically, the claims subject to the two-year statute of limitations for suing in Texas include:

 Four-Year Statute of Limitations